-The Communication Design Program in the Department of Visual Studies is committed to engaging students in the critical study of design practice, theory and history, in an environment where students will acquire the technical knowledge needed for professional graphic design work.
+The Communication Design Program in the Department of Art is committed to engaging students in the critical study of design practice, theory and history, in an environment where students will acquire the technical knowledge needed for professional graphic design work.
 We believe that as digital technologies continue to evolve, design learning should not be focused on any given brand, but on the techniques and processes that allow for the expression of critical thought.
 Designers have overwhelmingly chosen Adobe tools over the past two decades, owning partly to Adobe’s innovation and partly to its acquisition of competitors.
 It is erroneous, however, for a designer to attribute her or his success to their choice of tools.
 Success is not dependent on how well you know the Photoshop interface, for example, but on how well you can adapt and apply knowledge to new scenarios using whatever tools are at your disposal.

 Adobe recently moved to a subscription-based product licensing model which they call Creative Cloud (CC).
 We and many other professional designers and educators find CC unacceptable.
 We want to let you know that Visual Studies no longer recommends that students purchase Adobe products, and unless Adobe offers an acceptable alternative to CC subscriptions, we will not be updating Adobe products within our labs.
 Instead, we will continue to use CS6 as we research suitable alternatives.